 Make it interesting

-While your personal statement should follow a good structure at the same time you don’t want to come across as just another bland by-the-numbers piece of writing.
+While your personal statement should follow a good structure at the same time you don’t want it to come across as just another bland by-the-numbers piece of writing.

 Whip out your thesaurus and vary your vocabulary - make sure you don't repeat yourself – just don’t do a Joey!

 Make it PERSONAL

 A statement full of facts and figures about qualifications and work experience could be from anyone so be sure to add some personality to your essay.
 Mention your extra curricular activities, hobbies and so on, but be sure to try and relate them either to the course you're applying for or your potential career.

 But don't include everything